SMSF Custodian Bare Trust Deed

 Standard bare trust deeds often allow the Trustee (the trustee of the bare trust) to be indemnified against any assets held by the Beneficiary (the SMSF).
 This is dangerous for an SMSF.

 If a loan goes bad, the Bank seeks to recover from the Custodian Trustee.
-If the Custodian had a standard indemnity, it can then seize your SMSF’s other assets (like your share portfolio and cash).
+If the Custodian has a standard indemnity, it seizes your SMSF’s other assets (such as your share portfolio and cash).

 Legal Consolidated protects you.
 We hard-wire a “Limited Recourse Indemnity” into the Deed.